-Keep in mind that our ability and capacity to respect will be especially challenged when there are differing or conflicting points of view, opinions, and approaches to the resolution of problems.
-This challenge can be greatly accentuated as we move out as a professional into the vast and complex world.
-Continually seek to understand the people whom you will be called to work with.

-A challenge that previous generations of engineers, including my own, has yet to fulfill is to become fully engaged in society as a noble professional whose opinion is sought out by the public, the media and decision makers on issues where an engineer's perspective would be not only relevant but also important.
+Keep in mind that our ability and capacity to respect others will be especially challenged when there are differing or conflicting points of view, opinions, situations, and approaches to the definition and resolution of problems.
+This challenge can be greatly accentuated as we move out as a professional into the vast, and VUCA world.
+Continually seek to understand the people with whom you will be called to work and interact.
+A challenge that previous generations of engineers, including my own, has yet to fulfill is to become fully engaged in society as a noble professional whose opinion is sought out by the public, the media, and decision makers on issues where an engineer's perspective would be of great value to society.
 I am confident that you and your peers will make great strides in realizing this objective.

-Best wishes on your journey as an engineer and when you arrive at the various destinations, may you look back and appreciate the positive change that you have helped to achieve.
+I am confident that you will have greater success with these challenges than my generation was able to achieve.
+Best wishes on your journey as an engineer.
+When you arrive at the various destinations along the way, may you look back and appreciate your contributions to make this a better world.

-Rui De Carvalho, MEng, P.Eng.
+Rui F. De Carvalho, M.Eng., P. Eng., BCEE

-Rui De Carvalho is Senior Vice-President of R. J. Burnside & Associates Limited.

-"It's the intangible, the softer skills that will set you apart."
+Rui De Carvalho is a Senior Consulting Engineer, Sole Practitioner.
+Retired from R.J.
+Burnside & Associates Limited (2022).
+"It's the intangible softer skills that you develop that will set you apart..."